-Example: Computing Bond Price, Accrued Interest, and Modified Duration
+Example: Computing Bond Price and Accrued Interest

 You consider buying a semiannual corporate bond maturing on December 31, 2005 and settling on June 12, 2004.
 The bond is based on the 30/360 day-count method with a coupon rate of 7%, redeemable at 100% of par value.
-For an 8% yield to maturity, compute the bond's price, accrued interest, and modified duration.
+For an 8% yield to maturity, compute the bond's price and accrued interest.